agardnerIT/site/_posts/2022/2022-10-03-openfeature-intro.md

 OpenFeature has a concept called `evaluation context` which means you can pass in dynamic data at runtime that can be used by the Provider to evaluate a flag.
 Imagine users on a certain IP range (US-based users) receiving one value and European-based users get a different flag value.

+# Who Is Involved / Interested in OpenFeature?

+Here is [a list of interested parties](https://github.com/open-feature/community/blob/main/interested-parties.md).
+If you / your company is interested, you can add your name to the list.

 # Where Can I Find Out More?

 The [OpenFeature](https://openfeature.dev) website, [GitHub](https://github.com/open-feature) and [#openfeature on CNCF Slack](https://cloud-native.slack.com/archives/C0344AANLA1) are all good starting points.